-“What is the status?”, “When is it going to be done?” – these are the most important questions that product and project managers hear all the time.
-As important as they may be, it is quite hard to get an answer, especially with big projects, that are hardly ever “on time”.
+“What is the status?”, “When is it going to be done?”, "How many epics/features will we be able to deliver by then?" – these are the most important questions that product and project managers hear all the time.
+As important as they may be, it is quite hard to get an answer, especially with big projects that are hardly ever “on time”.

-When it’s far too late, we realize we’ve created quite some mess and we don’t have a clue where things stand.
-This is when the management usually gets a training and starts hearing about Lean, Kanban, Portfolio Kanban, Portfolio Management and so on.
+When it’s far too late, we realize we’ve created quite some mess, and we don’t have a clue where things stand.
+This is when the management usually gets training and starts hearing about Lean, Kanban, Portfolio Kanban, Portfolio Management, etc.

-The simple answer to this question is that in order to estimate the budget of a project, we try to figure out the scope and timeline first.
-That is why we need to spend weeks trying to estimate each and every requirement, which would help us provide the deceptive clarity of “when things are going to get done”.
+The simple answer to this question is that we try to figure out the scope and timeline first to estimate the project's budget.
+That is why we need to spend weeks trying to estimate every requirement, which would help us provide deceptive clarity of “when things will get done”.

-It is easier said than done because it requires understanding from both, the vendor and the customer, but it is the only reasonable way to plan a project with a lot of unknowns.
+It is easier said than done because it requires understanding from both the vendor and the customer, but it is the only reasonable way to plan a project with many unknowns.
 And by the way, this approach protects both sides.
 Let’s see how that happens.

 Suppose you have a big project that is roughly estimated at around 25 months.
 You offer the customer to work on the project for five months and consume one-fifth of the budget (this may vary).
 After five months have passed, you can check the following: